 But, let’s face it, there are a lot of ecommerce websites out there right now, which means you will have stiff competition.

 With so much choice, what will convince people to pick your store over another?
-The answer is uniqueness and strong brand identity, something that can be difficult to achieve but is essential if you want your business to succeed long term.
+The answer is uniqueness and a strong brand identity, which can be difficult to achieve but is essential if your business succeeds long term.

 However, once it’s up and running, you will be surprised by how much fun it is to run your own Shopify store.